Skip to content

 Whichever method you use, a few colour tools make foiling cleaner and faster:

-For a full run-through of application kit, see our guide to the best tools for colour application.
+For a full run-through of application kit, see our guide to tint brushes and colour application tools.

 Building your foiling kit